brikteknologier/controller/README.md

 <a name="route"/>
 ### route(method, path, handlerName)

 Route a handler.
 Handlers can be routed at more than one location.
+Just like express, you can also use this method directly on the controller (see example).

 __Parameters__
 * `method`.
 The http method, for example `'get'`, `'post'`, `'put'`, etc.